A Unified FPT Framework for Crossing Number Problems: Introduction

 \section{Introduction}

 The (traditional) \emph{crossing number} problem, minimizing the number of pairwise edge crossings in topological drawings of an input graph in the plane, is a long-standing and central task in graph drawing and visualization that comes in many established flavors; see the extensive dynamic survey by Schaefer~\cite{DBLP:journals/combinatorics/SchaeferDS21}.
-In this paper, we give a framework that smoothly captures many of the variants of crossing numbers, and in a unified way provide efficient algorithms for them when parameterized by the solution value (i.e., the respective crossing number).
+In this paper, we give a framework that smoothly captures many crossing numbers variants and provides, in a unified way, efficient algorithms when parameterized by the solution value (i.e., the respective crossing number).

 \subparagraph{Many flavors of crossing numbers.}

 There is currently a surge of crossing number variants.
 A motivation for such variations is that, in practical drawing applications, not every crossing or crossing pattern of edges may be ``equal'' to other ones.
 One may, e.g., want to avoid mutual crossings of important edges.
 Or, to allow crossings only within specific parts of a graph, and not between unrelated parts.
 Or, to exclude crossings of edges of some type.
 Or, to allow only certain ``comprehensible'' crossing patterns in order to help visualize the graph.
 This is the main focus of the recent research direction called ``beyond planarity''~\cite{DBLP:journals/csur/DidimoLM19}.